Useful Information and Resources for Existing Tenants

 Existing Tenants Have Responsibilities When it Comes to Pets

 Most of our properties are pet-friendly.
 However, we do have some requirements to ensure the home and your neighbors are protected.
-A $99 application fee is required for each pet, and we cannot allow vicious breeds for insurance purposes.
+A $125 application fee is required for each pet as well as a monthly pet rent fee of $25, and we cannot allow vicious breeds for insurance purposes.
 The combined weight of all your pets must not exceed 100 pounds.

 Don’t try to sneak a pet into our property.
 It’s important that you disclose all pets during the application process.
 We appreciate our existing tenants who communicate openly with us.